deimie/CSA-fastpages/_pages/blog.md

 works best for you.

 ### Week 4 - FRQ No. 1
+This week, me and Calissa worked on 2 FRQ problems together.
+I was mainly in charge of FRQ question 2 on the 2019 APCSA collegeboard test.
+My in-depth solution to the problem is [here](https://deimie.github.io/fastpages/2022/09/19/unit1-lesson.html).

 ### Week 5 - Design Starters
+This week was all coding challenges from Mr. M. The main one was running a fibonacci sequence using classes in Java.
+I did that [here](https://deimie.github.io/fastpages/2022/09/22/fibonacci-java.html).
+We also practiced using javascript to manage JSON data and create HTML elements with javascript methods.
+Examples [here](https://deimie.github.io/fastpages/2022/09/21/js-notes.html).

 ### Week 6 - Project Approval